 All-in-one or pre-configured room systems have become popular and can work quite well for small to mid-size meeting spaces.
 They are competitively priced and can be configured for a company’s specific meeting room software platform such as Zoom or Teams and for Bring Your Own Device (BYOD), making them much more straightforward to use than ever before.

-Many equipment manufacturers have excelled at product development, increasing configuration options, expanding system capabilities and continuously improving quality and ease of use.
+Many equipment manufacturers have excelled at product development, increasing configuration options, expanding system capabilities, and continuously improving quality and ease of use.

 In the meantime, meeting room software platforms are introducing artificial intelligence (AI) into their products to address some limitations of even the best hardware solutions.
 Microsoft Teams’ Focus Room concept creates a more interactive experience for in-person and remote attendees.
 Zoom has developed a promising new feature called Smart Gallery that separates in-room participants into individual video tiles from a single camera.
 This advancement will level the playing field for remote workers, creating an environment where all participants can communicate and collaborate in the same way.
 Consult with your technology integrator to separate the proven from the promised.

 With meeting room technology advancing so rapidly, some of what we know today could be dated as soon as six months from now.
-Aside from the challenge decision-makers face regarding the rate of technology advancement, there are some basic factors to consider when choosing meeting room technology.
+Aside from the challenge decision-makers face regarding the rate of technological advancement, there are some basic factors to consider when choosing meeting room technology.

 Key Considerations